sakshikumar19/Google-Summer-of-Code-2025/README.md

 ### Research Contribution: Literature Review

-Conducted literature review for the collaborative research paper **"An environmental assessment of high-performance computing services in a school of engineering"** with authors from the University of Manchester.
+Conducted literature review for the collaborative research paper **"Tackling the Energetic Cost and Resource Consumption of Research Computing: A Life Cycle Perspective on Hardware and Software Efficiency at The University of Manchester"** with authors from the University of Manchester.
 The literature review covered the state of the art of environmental assessment of computing services, including indicators, metrics, hotspots and research gaps.
 This work bridges the gap between practical energy profiling tools and academic research on computing energy costs and is targeted for submission later this year.

 ### Node Exporter/Collation Scripts (Glasgow)